19hours/sg-statutes/Acts/Criminal Procedure Code.md

-Subordinate Courts
+State Courts

+[Act 5 of 2014 wef 07/03/2014]

-### Power to call for records of Subordinate Courts
+### Power to call for records of State Courts

-400\.—(1) Subject to this section and section 401, the High Court may, on its own motion or on the application of a Subordinate Court, the Public Prosecutor or the accused in any proceedings, call for and examine the record of any criminal proceeding before any Subordinate Court to satisfy itself as to the correctness, legality or propriety of any judgment, sentence or order recorded or passed and as to the regularity of those proceedings.
+400\.—(1) Subject to this section and section 401, the High Court may, on its own motion or on the application of a State Court, the Public Prosecutor or the accused in any proceedings, call for and examine the record of any criminal proceeding before any State Court to satisfy itself as to the correctness, legality or propriety of any judgment, sentence or order recorded or passed and as to the regularity of those proceedings.

+[Act 5 of 2014 wef 07/03/2014]

 (2) No application may be made by any party under this section in relation to any judgment, sentence or order which he could have appealed against but had failed to do so in accordance with the law unless the application is made —

 (a) against a failure by a court to impose the mandatory minimum sentence or any other sentence required by written law; or

 (b) against a sentence imposed by a court which the court is not competent to impose.

+[Act 5 of 2014 wef 07/03/2014]

 ### Powers of High Court on revision